CodeNowOrg/todo_app_front_end/README.md

-# CodeNow Sample Todo Application - Front End
+# CodeNow Sample Todo Application - Front End Mockup
 Welcome to the codebase for the front-end mock-up of CodeNow’s Sample Todo Application.

 You will use this front-end code to introduce students to HTML, CSS, and jQuery during weekend one of the workshop.